christinakulick/data_visualization.github.io/README.md

-# Rick and Morty Data Visulization
+# Rick and Morty Data Visualization

 For this project I looked at data for the TV show _Rick and Morty_